niklas-pernter/axie-infinity-status-discord-bot/README.md

-# Axie Infinity Status Bot
+# Axie Infinity Status Discord Bot
-Checks staus of axie infinity with the fan-website [Axie Zone](www.axie.zone)
+Discord bot that checks status of Axie Infinity and Marketplace with the fan-website [Axie Zone](www.axie.zone)

 # Installation